mixja/mixja.github.io/_posts/2015-09-28-ansible-cisco-vwlc.md

 ---
 layout: post
-title: Deploying the Cisco Virtual Wireless Controller using Ansible
+title: Deploying the Cisco vWLC using Ansible
 description: How to deploy Cisco's Virtual Wireless Controller using Ansible and VMWare Fusion
 tags:
   - ansible